Indre-V/bee-aware/README.md

 </details><br/>

-- For the smaller screen sizes (<992px), side by side image and text layout does not work so I have changed flex direction from row to column.
-It displays image first and text under which allows the content to be spaced out better to fit smaller screen sizes without looking too crowded.
+For the smaller screen sizes (<992px), side by side image and text layout does not work so I have changed flex direction from row to column.
+It displays image first and text under which allows the content to be spaced out better to fit smaller screen sizes without affecting readability and legibility.

 <details><summary><b>About Section Tablet View</b></summary>